 This roasted vegetable recipe is easy and fast, and you don’t have to learn any fancy spaghetti squash cutting techniques (promise!).

-You can serve the roasted strands of squash as a baby finger food on its own; topped with a little marinara sauce or crushed tomatoes and cheese (sort of like how you’d serve pasta); or you can blend it into a puree.
+You can serve the roasted spaghetti squash as a baby finger food on its own; topped with a little marinara sauce or crushed tomatoes and cheese (sort of like how you’d serve pasta); or you can blend it into a puree.
 It’s very versatile and can be flavored with extra herbs and spices as you like.

 (I am not a fan of using spaghetti squash as a vegetable pasta or as spaghetti squash lasagna since it is really not filling or a great source of nutrients that baby needs, such as complex carbs, protein, and fats.
 But it is a great option to serve along with pasta.)